-- Holophytic nutrition: this is a autotrophic (self feeding) type of nutrition in which animals synthesize the food by photosynthesis.
+- 1. Holophytic nutrition: this is a autotrophic (self feeding) type of nutrition in which animals synthesize the food by photosynthesis.
 Energy is obtained from the sun to synthesize the food.
 This method is also called autotrophic phototrophy. - 2.
 Holozoic nutrition: most of invertebrates obtain their food by eating fully or parts of other organisms (plants or animals).
 Such mode of nutrition is called holozoic.
 This is also named as heterotrophic (others feeding) mode of nutrition. - 3.
 Parasitic nutrition: this also a type of heterotrophic nutrition but very specialized in its operation.
-These organisms obtain their food from other living organisms by causing up or talle form to their host organisms.
+These organisms obtain their food from other living organisms by causing non or little harm to their host organisms.

-There are two types of parasites: ectoparasites that ive externally on the body of their host organisms to drive food, while endoparasites live inside the body of the ribost organisms.
+There are two types of parasites: ectoparasites that live externally on the body of their host organisms to drive food, while endoparasites live inside the body of their host organisms.

-4. Saprozoic nutrition : this heterotrophic mode of Julius at involves adsorption of food by asmosis, meaning through the body surface.
-Mais a stabilist collect asmorphy.
+4. Saprozoic nutrition : this heterotrophic mode of nutrition involves absorption of food by osmosis, meaning through the body surface.
+This is also called osmotrophy.

-Fond consists, argaly of solution of cook, gage tio matter processed by decomposing bacteria.
+Food consists largely of solution of dead organic matter processed by decomposing bacteria.

-5. Mysetrophic netrition : in this reade of yura, or the animal adopts a combination of more than one mode of net jilion.
-Fur example, as to trop riving with phagotrophy or osmotrophy or parasitism.
+5. Myxotrophic nutrition: in this mode of nutrition the animal adopts a combination of more than one mode of nutrition.
+For example, autotrophy is combined with phagotrophy or osmotrophy or parasitism.